NTGroup/pl-sql-code/README.md

 - *function* **ord.fwdr.order\_number\_generate**
 *description:*
-generate order number as last number + 1 by client id
+generate order number as last number + 1 by user id
 *parameters:*
-**p\_client**: client id.
+**p\_user**: user id.
 *return:*
-string like 0012410032, where 1241 - client id and 32 is a counter of order
+string like 0012410032, where 1241 - user id and 32 is a counter of order